abel-gr/OCR-for-warehouse/README.md

 ### Region labeling

 Once we have the binarized image, we must segment each letter separately.
-For this we have implemented the region labeling algorithm.
+For this we have implemented ourselves the region labeling algorithm.
 First we implemented the connectivity to 4 but there were numbers and letters that separated into two regions.
 Therefore, we created a second function from the first, and modified it so that the labeling was with connectivity to 8.
 We see the result below in which each region number has been assigned a color for visualize that each letter and number has been correctly labeled:

 <img src="imgs/results/b1_labeling.png" width="560" height="420">